BhomalePiyush/Project_DataCollection_with_Containers_RDS_CodeBuilt-/README.md

 * You have to store your aws secrets inside `Parameter Store` inside `AWS Systems Manager` select SecureString as option and use KMS key encryption
 * With name `AccesskeyID` for the AWS_ACCESS_KEY
 * With name `Secretaccesskey` for the AWS_SECRET_ACCESS_KEY
-* Witn name `databasepassword` for the RDS Database Password
+* Witn name `databasepassword` for the RDS Database Password:vitafinalproject or you can set as you need visit below given repo replace database password in DataBase.py
 * You can also create your own KMS key with desired permissions
 * Replace account number with your account number everywhere over the repository.
 ## Steps to follow